Serge-17/TicTacToe/README.md

   - Allows you to set a time limit for the game and its duration.
   - Customize the appearance of Xs and Os (from available options) using the "Choose" button.
 Current selection is marked as Picked.
 - **How to Play Screen:** Displays the rules of the game.
+- **Leaderboard:**
+  - The Leaderboard feature tracks player performance in Tic Tac Toe, ranking players based on the fastest game completion times.

 ## Installation